From five hundred years of historical heartbreak to 75 glorious minutes of 21st-century lady power

 Next, he married Anne Boleyn’s cousin Katherine Howard.
 Though the marriage lasted a year, she was eventually accused of treason for committing adultery, and three months after being stripped of her titled she suffered the same fate as her cousin.
 His final wife Catherine Parr became known as the restorer of his court, uniting his children and legitimising those he had made illegitimate through annulment or divorce.

 But there is so much more to these woman than these quick summaries that revolve around a history that doesn’t really belong to them.
 And that’s where SIX steps in, history be damned, his is herstory.

-Kala Gare will take on the role of Anne Boleyn.
+Kala Gare will, once again, take on the role of Anne Boleyn.
 Her theatre credits include Thoroughly Modern Millie (The Production Company), Terence McNelly’s Masterclass (Andrew Kay Productions), Rent (Chapel Off Chapel) and 50 Shades!
 (David Venn Enterprises).
 She’ also the lead singer of a band called Legacy.
 Gare is also a classically trained musician and her Musical Director credits include songs for Swingin’ Lovers! and Legally Blonde Junior.

-Vidya Makan will take on the role of Catherine Parr.
+Vidya Makan will again take on the role of Catherine Parr.
 She recently played Papa Ge in Once On This Island and is soon to play KT/Meg in Merrily We Roll Along (Hayes Theatre).
-Vidya was nominated for Best Performance In A Leading role for her portrayal of Dot/Marie in the Watch This production of Sunday In The Park With George.
-Her credits also include Lady Capulet in Romeo And Juliet (Australian Shakespeare Company), Green Day’s American Idiot (Shake & Stir), and Air Race (Arena Theatre Company).
+Vidya was nominated for Best Performance In A Leading role for her portrayal of Dot/Marie in Sunday In The Park With George, and her other credits include Lady Capulet in Romeo And Juliet (Australian Shakespeare Company), Green Day’s American Idiot (Shake & Stir), and Air Race (Arena Theatre Company).